 Gorsebank Camping Village is also just a stone’s throw from Dalbeattie forest and the Solway Coast.

 We are situated only 400 yards from the entrance to the Dalbeattie 7 Stanes mountain bike trail head.
 Purpose made mountain bike trails suitable for all levels of riders.
 You don't need to bring your bike as we have a hire centre onsite.

 Located only 2.5 miles from the Solway Coast, we are also in easy reach of beaches and the dramatic coastline.
 Whether you want beaches for family fun or quiet secluded bays to laze away the day or walk the dog, you'll not be disappointed.

-For family days out, Mabie Farm Park near Dumfries has play areas, rides, boats and animals whilst the Cream O'Galloway Ice Cream Factory near Gatehouse of Fleet also has an adventure playground, nature walk and ice-cream making demonstrations.
+For family days out, Mabie Farm Park near Dumfries has play areas, rides, boats and animals whilst the Cream O'Galloway Ice Cream Parlour near Gatehouse of Fleet also has nature walk, crazy golf and ice-cream making demonstrations.
 Ernespie Farm at Castle Douglas has indoor/outdoor play and cafe/farm shop.